badlogic/paperbots/README.md

 But often we also want a function to compute something for us and give us back a value, like scanning a number in a cell and returning as that number for use in the rest of our program.
 That is what **function return values** are for!

 In Papyrus, we can see if a function returns a value by looking at its specification.
 In the case of `scan(): number`, the fact the function returns a value is denoted by the `: number` part.
 It says "the function `scan()` returns a value of the number data type.
 This part of the function specification is called **return type**.
 Functions that don't return a value omit the return type, like in the case of `print(value: number)`.
+Of course, we can also have functions that both take parameters and return a value.
+Can you guess what the function `add(a: number, b: number): number` does?.

-## Expressions
+### Expressions
 Our engineers have asked us to read a number and perform some arithmetic on it.
 But how do we do that?

 The answer in Papyrus is to create an **expression**.
 Expressions appear in a program every time we need a value, e.g. when we call a function that expects one or more parameters as in `print(2)`.
 Here, `2` is a simple expression, consisting of the value `2` of the type `number`.
 Every expression eventually boils down to a singe value of a specific data type.
 But expressions can be much more powerful than just the number `2`!